Liverpool without Salah beats Inter in Champions League. Barcelona and Bayern win

 Headers by Jules Koundé three minutes apart gave Barcelona a 2-1 comeback victory over Eintracht Frankfurt.

-Marcus Rashford assisted in the first goal in the 50th and Lamine Yamal in the second in the 53rd.
+Marcus Rashford assisted in the first goal in the 50th and Lamine Yamal with a cross in the second in the 53rd.
+That took Yamal to 14 career combined goals and assists in the Champions League, breaking a tie with Kylian Mbappe for the most by a player aged under 19, UEFA said.

-The visitors had taken the lead with a goal by Ansgar Knauff in a 21st-minute breakaway at the renovated Camp Nou stadium, which still can’t hold full capacity.
+The visitors had taken the lead with a goal by Ansgar Knauff in a 21st-minute breakaway at the renovated and only partially open Camp Nou stadium.

 Son watches Spurs win